Information for Alumni

 Alumni who want to apply for reciprocity to use another law school’s career services office should complete the following form: http://www.law.siu.edu/career-services/siu_grad_reciprocity_request.html

-The Career Services Office sends a weekly email to all students and recent graduates about new job and judicial clerkship postings in the Midwest, new blog postings, OCI opportunities, market sector panels, career fairs, fellowship opportunities, and career track presentations.
+The Career Services Office sends a weekly email to all students and recent graduates about new job and judicial clerkship postings, new blog postings, OCI opportunities, market sector panels, career fairs, fellowship opportunities, and career track presentations.

 Weekly emails are sent year-round even when classes are not in session.